-(c) Tax rate changes
+(d) Tax rate changes

-The UK government announced in its 2021 budget an increase in the rate of Corporation Tax from 19% to 25% with effect from 1 April 2023.
+The UK government announced in its 2021 budget on 3 March 2021 that there is a planned increase in the rate of Corporation Tax from 19% to 25% with effect from 1 April 2023.
 At the balance sheet date, the proposal to increase the rate to 25% had not been substantively enacted, substantive enactment took place on 24 May 2021, therefore, its effects are not included in these financial statements.
 The Finance Bill received Royal Assent on 10 June 2021 becoming Finance Act 2021.
+The planned increase has not had an impact on Agecroft Properties (No. 2) Limited for the year ended 31 March 2021.
+The directors note that this increase in the Corporation Tax rate will have an estimated impact of £158,000 increase on the deferred tax liability from 1 April 2023.